Edward Ingouville-Williams: First World War

-Ingouville-Williams (now a brigadier-general) and his brigade were ordered to France on the outbreak of war, and he remained in command of the 16th until 1915, when he was promoted to major-general and sent to command the newly formed 34th Division, a Kitchener's Army unit.
-After training, he took the 34th to the Western Front in January 1916 and led the division at the beginning of the Battle of the Somme in summer 1916.
+Ingouville-Williams and his brigade, now part of the 6th Division, were ordered to France soon after the outbreak of the First World War.

+He remained in command of the 16th Brigade until June 1915, when he was promoted to major-general and sent home to command the newly formed 34th Division, a Kitchener's Army unit.
+After training in England, he took the 34th to the Western Front in January 1916 and led the division at the beginning of the Battle of the Somme in summer 1916.
 He earned another four mentions in despatches during the war.
 On 22 July, Ingouville-Williams and his aide-de-camp personally inspected the ground on which the division was expected to fight the following week.
 On his way back, he was caught in an artillery barrage and was killed instantly after being struck by a piece of shrapnel.

 He was buried at Warloy-Baillon Communal Cemetery extension in France.